johannesweber/TPE/README.md

 Techniken der Programmentwicklung WS1314
 ===

-This repository is a collection of all of my programming exersises i had to do in "Techniken der Programmentwicklung"
+This repository is a collection of all of my programming exersises i had to do in "Techniken der Programmentwicklung".

-All this excersies are written in Java.
+All this excersies are written in Java and only exectuable directly in a Java IDE.
+I used PhpStorm to develop these programs.

 Exersise 1: